INS Sumedha: 2023

 Sumedha visited Abu Dhabi, United Arab Emirates on 23 February to participate in NAVDEX and IDEX'23 exhibition and showcases India's capability in self reliance and shipbuilding.

-During its deployment to the Mediterranean Sea, Sumedha visited Algiers, Algeria on 26 May to bolsters Navy to Navy ties, the ship undertook various exercise with the Algerian Navy.
+She also took part in Operation Kaveri, bring back 278 Indian citizens from Sudan.During its deployment to the Mediterranean Sea, Sumedha visited Algiers, Algeria on 26 May to bolsters Navy to Navy ties, the ship undertook various exercise with the Algerian Navy.
+In August, She made a visit to Bali, Indonesia.

 On 6 September, Sumedha arrived at Port Alexandria, Egypt to participate in the exercise Exercise Bright Star-23, a multinational tri-service exercise involving 34 nations.
 This marks the maiden participation by India Navy to the exercise.

 Sumedha made a port call at Lagos, Nigeria on 13 October 2023.
 The visit is aimed to further bilateral relation between the two countries.
 The ship undertook exercise with NNS Unity to bolster interoperability between the two navies.
 The deployment is to further Indian Navy's effort to curb piracy in the sensitive Gulf of Guinea region.

 Sumedha during its mission based deployment to curb piracy made the port call at Walvis Bay, Namibia.
 The visit is a part of Indian Navy outreach with Bridges of Friendship initiative in the Western Africa region.
 The ship undertook various interaction and exercises with Namibian armed forces.
-With the culminatoin of the visit, India Navy successfully completed its second Gulf of Guinea anti-piracy patrol along the west coast of Africa with exercises and port visit with Senegal, Ghana, Togo, Nigeria, Angola and Namibia.
+With the culmination of the visit, India Navy successfully completed its second Gulf of Guinea anti-piracy patrol along the west coast of Africa with exercises and port visit with Senegal, Ghana, Togo, Nigeria, Angola and Namibia.

 On 21 November, Sumedha made a port call at Maputo, Mozambique.
-The visit aimed to enhance interoperability, joint EEZ patrol and conduct various exercises amongst both navies.
+The visit aimed to enhance interoperability, joint EEZ patrol and conduct various exercises amongst both navies.She returned back to Visakapatnam on 29th December, after a 22,000 kilometer voyage where she visited 12 nations and conducted deep sea patrols.